geo200cn/geo200cn.github.io/central.md

 <br>

 <p class="comment", style="font-style:normal">**Question 4**: Construct the confidence intervals for 1,000 samples of size 20.
-What proportion of those intervals would you expect to capture the true population mean?
+What proportion of these intervals would you expect to capture the true population mean?
 Why?
 Verify this in R. </p>

 <br>